am8850/rg353v-go-dev/README.md

 ```text
 Hello, World!
 ```

-## A more powerful example - run a file server
+- To exist ssh, type `exit` at the command line

+## File server - Transfer files to/from the device over a browser

 - Clone the following repo by `github.com/spcnvdr`: `git clone https://github.com/spcnvdr/go-fileserver.git`
 - Navigate into the repo: `cd go-fileserver`